- Unit 1: Analysis of violent conflict

 - Session 4: Hybrid conflict resolution, peace and (transitional) justice.
 (B. Ingelaere)

 Unit 4: End of module paper and presentation

-- Students are expected to work individually on a topic related to the Module, and to write and present a paper of 5000-6000 words (all in).
+- Students are expected to work individually on a topic related to the Module, and to write and present a paper of 4500-5500 words (excluding references).

 - Students are expected to present their papers in a conference format.

 - Students have to critically discuss another student’s paper during the EOMP conference.
 Role as discussant of paper: A short intervention to evaluate, comment, make critical observations and ask questions about the paper written and presented by a fellow student (5 minutes).

 - All students are expected to attend the EOMP conference.